daraghhollman/JUPT/README.md

 This will download the required SPICE kernels to `.../DIASPICETools/SPICE/`.
 This may take some time.

-Simply exit the python terminal and edit the 'spice directory' in config.ini file with the path to this `.../SPICE/` directory.
+Simply exit the python terminal and edit the 'spice directory' in directory_config.ini file with the path to this `.../SPICE/` directory.

 #### Setting up Magnetospheric Boundaries
 Navigate to a separate directory where you will install the [jupiter_magnetosphere_boundaries](https://github.com/DIASPlanetary/jupiter_magnetosphere_boundaries/) code.
 Download the github repository as follows:

 `git clone https://github.com/DIASPlanetary/jupiter_magnetosphere_boundaries`

-Update the **magnetosphere boundaries path** field in your config.ini file under **[trajectories]** to point to this repository.
+Update the **magnetosphere boundaries path** field in your directory_config.ini file under **[trajectories]** to point to this repository.

 ### Config
-Edit the configuration settings in **config.ini** as explained in section "config.ini"
+Edit the configuration settings in **plot_info.ini** as explained  at the end of this section.

 ### Running

 Run `python jupt.py` to create the plot.

-## config.ini
 #### data
 |key|description|
 |----|----|